What is legal practice management software?

 Billing & accounting tools

-Systems that make tracking your time easy are critical to success.
-Carefully manage the billing process and deliver invoices through email with electronic payments offering an easy and proactive response.
+make tracking your time easy.
+You can carefully manage the billing process and deliver invoices through email with electronic payments.

 Time & expense tracking

 when integrated with accounting and billing tools, saves valuable staff and attorney time.

 Frequently Asked Questions

 In the past, law firms have used accounting, time and billing, case management, and calendaring software to run their firm.
 Today, modern firms use legal technology like legal practice management software that combines all the capabilities above into a single system.

 Legal practice management software is a comprehensive platform that empowers attorneys to support, manage, and grow their firms.
 It combines all the common types of legal technology into one, powerful system.